 This is part four of a seven-part series on the growing importance of automotive software.
-Click here to read part one, or visit siemens.com/aes to learn more.
+Click here to read part one.
+You can also download our whitepaper, or visit siemens.com/aes to learn more.

 Automotive embedded software has become critical to the functionality, desirability, and performance of modern vehicles.
 Software plays a key role in providing users with intuitive and exciting experiences while also improving vehicle efficiency, performance, and safety.
 Everything from navigation and infotainment systems to advanced driver assistance systems (ADAS) relies on embedded software applications.